khanlab/cvpl_tools/docs/GettingStarted/segmentation_pipeline.rst

 How do we go from this plan to actually code these steps?
 Subclassing :code:`SegProcess` is the recommended way (although one may argue we don't need OOP here).
-This means to create a subclass that defines the :code:`forward()` method, which takes arbitrary inputs and two optional parameters: cid and viewer.
+This means to create a subclass that defines the :code:`forward()` method, which takes arbitrary inputs and two optional parameters: cid and viewer_args.

 - cid specifies the subdirectory under the cache directory (set by the :code:`set_tmpdir` method of the base class) to save intermediate files.
 If not provided (:code:`cid=None`),